Puercosuchus: History of discovery

 Fossils of Puercosuchus are known primarily from two bonebeds in Arizona: the type locality PFV 217 (informally known as "Dinosaur Wash") in the Petrified Forest National Park (PEFO) where Puercosuchus was first recognised, and NMMNH L-3764 (or the "Krzyzanowski bonebed") near the city of St. Johns.
 Although Dinosaur Wash was discovered in 1998, the Puercosuchus bonebed itself was not discovered until 2014 during a guided Girl Scouts hike as part of an outreach event in 2014.
 The 10 m2 bonebed was then subsequently mapped and excavated during the summers of 2014 and 2015, with large blocks of material jacketed and collected along with individually collected isolated bones.
 The majority of the bones in the Dinosaur Wash are disarticulated and only very rarely in association with each other, even in the same jacket.
+A single Puercosuchus tooth was discovered at a third locality in Petrified Forest National Park known as PFV 456 (or "Thunderstorm Ridge").

 Over 900 bones were collected from the quarry in all, with 492 of the prepared bones belonging to Puercosuchus and hundreds more that remain in field jackets as of 2022.
 Over 90% of the fossils excavated at Dinosaur Wash belong to Puercosuchus, with the remaining belonging to various fish, temnospondyl amphibians, and other archosauromorphs, making it a monodominant but multitaxic bonebed.
 At least eight individuals of Puercosuchus are represented at Dinosaur Wash based upon duplicated elements (including eight right fibulae, seven left fibulae and six right quadrates) and belong to animals of varying size and presumably also maturity.
 Although Puercosuchus was not recognised until the discovery of the bonebed in 2014, additional isolated remains of Puercosuchus had been collected at Dinosaur Wash decades prior, including a large cervical misidentified as belonging to a long-necked plateosaurid dinosaur in 1999.

 At the Krzyzanowski Bonebed, fossils of Puercosuchus had been discovered from the early 1990s to 2013.
 However, they had been incorrectly identified as the bones and teeth of various other disparate reptiles, including theropod, sauropodomorph and ornithischian dinosaurs, phytosaurs, "sphenosuchian" crocodylomorphs, and the related allokotosaur Trilophosaurus.
 Some isolated bones were even mistakenly referred to actinopterygian fish.
 The discovery of the Dinosaur Wash bonebed was described by the palaeontologists as like a "Rosetta Stone" for Puercosuchus, allowing for all the previously disparate remains at the Krzyzanowski Bonebed (and elsewhere in the southwestern US) to be referred to a single taxon.
 Material from the Krzyzanowski Bonebed is found in association more often than at Dinosaur Wash, including parts of the jaws, limbs and backbones.